Making homemade red enchilada sauce at home might be easier than you think, well at least when you use this method!

 - Smothered Beef Burritos

-Why is enchilada sauce bitter?
-Not all enchilada sauces are bitter and certianly not this recipe.
+Not all enchilada sauces are bitter and certainly not this recipe.
 But everyone’s taste buds are different.

 You can counteract bitterness with something sweet like honey, sugar or brown sugar and salt, like adding a small amount of Kosher salt.

-What can I substitute for enchilada sauce?
+What is a good substitute for enchilada sauce?
 It really depends on the recipe and how it is being used.
 Here are some common substitutions, use your best judgement for the recipe you are creating.

 Ingredients